webpack-contrib/style-loader/README.md

 <link rel="stylesheet" href="path/to/file.css">
 ```

-> :information_source: Source maps and assets referenced with `url`: when style loader is used with `{ options: { sourceMap: true } }` option, the CSS modules will be generated as `Blob`s, so relative paths don't work (they would be relative to `chrome:blob` or `chrome:devtools`).
-In order for assets to maintain correct paths setting `output.publicPath` property of webpack configuration must be set, so that absolute paths are generated.
-Alternatively you can enable the `convertToAbsoluteUrls` option mentioned above.

 ### `Useable`

 By convention the `Reference Counter API` should be bound to `.useable.css` and the `.css` should be loaded with basic `style-loader` usage.(similar to other file types, i.e. `.useable.less` and `.less`).